This is a linkpost for https://arxiv.org/pdf/2411.02478

 Abstract: Recent advances in artificial intelligence (AI) have produced systems capable of increasingly sophisticated performance on cognitive tasks.
 However, AI systems still struggle in critical ways: unpredictable and novel environments (robustness), lack of transparency in their reasoning (explainability), challenges in communication and commitment (cooperation), and risks due to potential harmful actions (safety).
 We argue that these shortcomings stem from one overarching failure: AI systems lack wisdom.
 Drawing from cognitive and social sciences, we define wisdom as the ability to navigate intractable problems - those that are ambiguous, radically uncertain, novel, chaotic, or computationally explosive - through effective task-level and metacognitive strategies.
 While AI research has focused on task-level strategies, metacognition - the ability to reflect on and regulate one's thought processes - is underdeveloped in AI systems.
 In humans, metacognitive strategies such as recognizing the limits of one's knowledge, considering diverse perspectives, and adapting to context are essential for wise decision-making.
 We propose that integrating metacognitive capabilities into AI systems is crucial for enhancing their robustness, explainability, cooperation, and safety.
 By focusing on developing wise AI, we suggest an alternative to aligning AI with specific human values - a task fraught with conceptual and practical difficulties.
 Instead, wise AI systems can thoughtfully navigate complex situations, account for diverse human values, and avoid harmful actions.
 We discuss potential approaches to building wise AI, including benchmarking metacognitive abilities and training AI systems to employ wise reasoning.
 Prioritizing metacognition in AI research will lead to systems that act not only intelligently but also wisely in complex, real-world situations.

-Comment: I'm mainly sharing this because of the similarity of the ideas here to my ideas in Some Preliminary Notes on the Promise of a Wisdom Explosion.
-The authors talk about a "virtuous cycle" in relation to wisdom in the final paragraphs.
+Comment: I'm mainly sharing this because of the similarity of some of the ideas here to my ideas in Some Preliminary Notes on the Promise of a Wisdom Explosion.
+In particular, the authors talk about a "virtuous cycle" in relation to wisdom in the final paragraphs.
 I also found their definition of wisdom quite clarifying.

 New Comment